 The list of Sat II subject tests:

-In the core subject areas of History, Maths, Science and English Literature, these are the following 9 subject tests you can take:
+In the core subject areas of History, Mathematics, Science and English Literature, these are the following 9 subject tests you can take:

 - US History